cmarcott/Fullstack-JavaScript/README.md

+# Purpose

+A project I have been working on in my spare time in order to practice and learn more about Node.js and React.
+This project also allowed me to sharpen my database skills using MongoDB as persistent storage.

-Node.js, Express.js, EJS template language, babel, React, webpack, sass using node-sass-middleware, axios for ajax calls
+Technologies used in this project: Node.js, Express.js, EJS template language, babel, React, webpack, sass using node-sass-middleware, Axios for ajax calls

-# Development
+# Running the Project

-- Dev server can be located at localhost:8080
+- Dev server will be located at localhost:8080
 - This can be changed in config.js under env.PORT parameter
+- Project developed and tested on macOS Mojave
 - Run ``npm install`` to install all dependencies
-- Project developed on macOS
+- Follow instructions in below header sections to set up project

-## Node.js Server Development
+## Node.js Server
-- ``npm start`` in order to start backend server
+- ``npm start`` in order to start or develop backend server and api

-## React Frontend Development
+## React Frontend
-- ``npm run dev`` in separate terminal in order to develop frontend react changes
+- ``npm run dev`` in separate terminal in order to run or develop frontend react changes

 ## MongoDB Setup
 - Ensure you have installed MongoDB from website or through homebrew if on Mac